codevalley/foxhole/GettingStarted.md

 ## Project Overview

-Foxhole Backend API is a comprehensive starter kit for building robust Python-based API systems.
-It provides a solid foundation with integrated logging, storage, caching, database management, and more.
+Foxhole Backend API is a comprehensive starter kit for building robust Python-based API systems with real-time communication capabilities.
+It provides a solid foundation with integrated logging, storage, caching, database management, WebSocket support, and a fully-featured CLI.
 This project aims to accelerate the development of scalable and maintainable backend services.

 ## Key Features